Twitter postings from some of the platform’s biggest influencers

 @MargaretAtwood (1.2 million followers)

-A leading light of Canadian letters, Atwood (BA 1961 Victoria, MA 1962) tweets about the natural world – mostly the need to protect it – and the world of books.
+A leading light of Canadian letters, Atwood (BA 1961 Victoria) tweets about the natural world – mostly the need to protect it – and the world of books.

 @Gladwell (365,000 followers)